andrewzm/STRbook/docs/reviews.md

 Overall, this book provides a great overview of current spatio-temporal methodology and practices.
 It could easily be used in a graduate course, by someone interested in learning the fundamentals of spatio-temporal statistics, or as a resource for practitioners of spatio-temporal statistics.
 The text reads smoothly, and concepts are introduced at a level that should be understandable even to those who are relatively new to the field.
 Each chapter builds on the previous chapters, which produces a practical framework for how to do spatio-temporal statistics.
 In the sections lacking in-depth discussion, the authors supply enough references to guide readers seeking more information.
 The R Labs are an excellent component that allow readers not only to make the connection between theory and application, but also to try new techniques with guided examples.<br />-- [**Nicholas W. Bussberg (January 2021, *The American Statistician*)**](https://www.tandfonline.com/doi/full/10.1080/00031305.2020.1865066), Department of Mathematics and Statistics, Elon University, North Carolina
 <br/><br/>

-This book can be seen as a companion to *Statistics for Spatiotemporal data* (Cressie and Wikle <span style="color: blue;">2015</span>).
-In addition to *what* it also shows *how* to do things in practice, with R. Noel Cressie and Chris Wikle are joined by Andrew Zammit-Mangion (author of the FRK package; Zammit-Mangion and Cressie, forthcoming), who brings in much of the expertise for the R content.
+Christopher K. Wikle, Andrew Zammit-Mangion and Noel Cressie (2019): Spatio-temporal Statistics with R. Chapman and Hall/CRC, 396 pp. … PDF free for download, along with additional material (Rnw files with scripts for the labs, R package with all the datasets used) from [https://spacetimewithr.org/](https://spacetimewithr.org/)

-………………The complete review is available [here](https://doi.org/10.1007/s00362-021-01224-5)………………
+………………The two-page book review published in *Statistical Papers* (2021) is available [here](https://doi.org/10.1007/s00362-021-01224-5)………………

-This book is a treasure trove of ideas for fitting, exploring and comparing statistical models for *continuous* spatiotemporal processes.
-So far, these models were hard to fit as example code and software for them were not easily available (or scattered at best).
-It is a great feature that the book is freely available as pdf, and that the reproduction material is available from the book’s web site, as well as from GitHub repositories.
-In the epilogue the authors express that this book is a mere stage towards developing further statistical approaches for ST data.
-I hope that future versions will not only focus on more advanced statistics, but also be more dedicated on handling space and time, and maybe even handle more types of spatiotemporal data.<br />-- [**Edzer Pebesma (February 2021, *Statistical Papers*)**](https://www.tandfonline.com/doi/full/10.1080/00031305.2020.1865066), Institute for Geoinformatics, University of Münster, Germany
+<br />-- [**Edzer Pebesma (February 2021, *Statistical Papers*)**](https://www.tandfonline.com/doi/full/10.1080/00031305.2020.1865066), Institute for Geoinformatics, University of Münster, Germany
 <br/><br/><br/>

 ## Endorsements